 The confusion between whose and who’s is common, but it’s easy to fix.
 Whose shows ownership, while who’s means who is or who has.
 Once you focus on meaning, the right choice becomes obvious.

 There is no British or American difference.
-This rule works the same everywhere.

 Most mistakes happen because both words sound alike or because people think apostrophes always show possession.
-In English, that’s not always true.

 Getting this right improves your writing instantly.
 Emails look polished, sentences feel clear, and your confidence grows.